dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 If your pages provide their own journal navigation support and UI, you can hide the **Back** and **Forward** buttons displayed by <xref:System.Windows.Navigation.NavigationWindow> by setting the value of the <xref:System.Windows.Navigation.NavigationWindow.ShowsNavigationUI%2A> property to `false`.

-Alternatively, you can use customization support in WPF to replace the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] of the <xref:System.Windows.Navigation.NavigationWindow> itself.
+Alternatively, you can use customization support in WPF to replace the UI of the <xref:System.Windows.Navigation.NavigationWindow> itself.

 <a name="Frame_in_Standalone_Applications"></a>